ethz-asl/cad-percept/relative_deviations/README.md

 # Relative Deviations

-To package "Relative Deviations" implements the necessary tools and pipeline to detect deviations between a mesh model and a building (as-built).
+The package "Relative Deviations" implements the necessary tools and pipeline to detect deviations between a mesh model and a building (as-built).
 Currently, this tool focuses on flat walls (planes in general), but will be extended by other geometric primitives.
 Deviations are computed relatively to given references for a task.
 This is realized by doing "Selective ICP".
 The computed transformation from ICP can be used to update the pose estimation from the robot.

 ## Scenarios